 Tenison Woods College offers a variety of travel opportunities for students each year.
 Some of the experiences complement curriculum learning, offering a deeper understanding of culture and history.
 Other trips are based around community service and social justice and give students and staff unforgettable life changing experiences.

-We look forward to offering these travel opportunities again once international borders are open and it is safe to travel overseas.
+We look forward to offering these travel opportunities again in the near future.

 Tenison Woods College believes travel plays an integral role in learning and in student development, allowing students to gain independence and confidence while exploring and discovering the world.